-According to WHO (World Health Organization) colorectal cancer is the second most common tumor among both men and women (after lung tumors).
+According to WHO (World Health Organization) colorectal cancer is the second most common tumor among both men and women, after lung tumors.

 Colorectal cancer tends to affect men and women equally.
 However, men tend to develop it at a younger age.

 Screening can detect polyps before they become cancerous, as well as detecting colon cancer during its early stages when the chances of a cure are much higher.

 Fecal occult blood test (blood stool test)